Black Box Explains... Speaker wire gauge.

-The Digital... more/see it nowVisual Interface (DVI) standard is based on transition-minimized differential signaling (TMDS).
+The DVI standard is based on transition-minimized differential signaling (TMDS).
 There are two DVI formats: Single-Link and Dual-Link.
 Single-link cables use one TMDS-165 MHz transmitter and dual-link cables use two.
 The dual-link cables double the power of the transmission.
 A single-link cable can transmit a resolution ?of 1920 x 1200 vs. 2560 x 1600 for a dual-link cable.

-There are several types of connectors: ?DVI-D, DVI-I, DVI-A, DFP, and EVC.
+There are several types of connectors: DVI-D, DVI-I, DVI-A, DFP, and EVC.

-DVI-D is a digital-only connector for use between a digital video source and monitors.
-DVI-D eliminates analog conversion and improves the display.
+DVI-D (digital).
+This digital-only interface provides a high-quality image and fast transfer rates between a digital video source and monitors.
+It eliminates analog conversion and improves the display.
 It can be used when one or both connections are DVI-D.

-DVI-I (integrated) supports both digital and analog RGB connections.
-It can transmit either a digital-to-digital signals or an analog-to-analog signal.
-It is used by some manufacturers on products instead of separate analog and digital connectors.
-If both connectors are DVI-I, you can use any DVI cable, but a DVI-I is recommended.
-DVI-A (analog) is used to carry an DVI signal from a computer to an analog VGA device, such as a display.
-If one or both of your connections are DVI-A, use this cable. ?If one connection is DVI and the other is ?VGA HD15, you need a cable or adapter ?with both connectors.
+DVI-A (analog) This interface is used to carry a DVI signal from a computer to an analog VGA device, such as a display.
+If one connection is DVI and the other is VGA HD15, you need a cable or adapter with both connectors.